fl4shk/frost32_cpu/README.md

 A second set of registers is being considered to be added for faster interrupt processing.t

-Responding to an interrupt takes two cycles due to synchronous reads from memory, and also the processor will not respond to interrupts when it is in the middle of performing an instruction that stalls.

 ## Cycle timings
 Conditional branches were intended to take very few cycles without the need